Hariot starts by saying that some of the reports that came

 Building materials:

-Walnots, oaks, firs, rakiock (used to make canoes), cedar, maple, witch-hazel, holly, willows, beech, ash, elm, sassafras, ascopo (like a laurel), and many others that have no English names.
+Walnots, oaks, firs, rakiock (used to make canoes), cedar, maple, witch-hazel, holly, willows, beech,

 Stones, bricks, lime